FloatRateNote#

 Any intermediate (non ex-dividend) cashflows between

-will also be assumed to accrue atrepo_rate
+settlementandforward_settlementwill also be assumed to accrue atrepo_rate.

 - gamma(*args, **kwargs)#